Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Application: the filling radius, spread, and persistence

 \paragraph{Volume and persistence barcodes.} An inequality proved by Gromov in \cite[1.2.A Main Theorem]{gfilling} states that for each $n$ natural there exists a constant $c_n>0$ such that if $M$ is any $n$-dimensional complete Riemannian manifold then,

 It then follows that

-In particular, this bound improves upon the one given by Corollary \ref{coro:diam-bound}, $\mathrm{d}_n^M\leq \frac{2}{3}\mathrm{diam}(M)$, when $M$ is ``thin" like in the case of a thickened embedded graph \cite{osman-reeb}.
+In particular, this bound improves upon the one given by Corollary \ref{coro:diam-bound}, $\mathrm{d}_{n,\mathbb{F}}^M\leq \frac{2}{3}\mathrm{diam}(M)$, when $M$ is ``thin" like in the case of a thickened embedded graph \cite{osman-reeb}.

-\paragraph{Spread and persistence barcodes.} The following proposition is proved in \cite[Lemma 1]{k83}.
+\paragraph{Spread and persistence barcodes.} The following proposition is proved in \cite[Lemma 1]{k83} (for integer coefficients).
 Here we provide a different proof which easily follows from the persistent homology perspective that we have adopted in this paper.

 \begin{proposition} Let $M$ be a closed connected metric manifold.
 Then, \end{proposition} \begin{proof} Follows from Proposition \ref{prop:spread} and Proposition \ref{prop:filradpersistence}. \end{proof}